luciusmagn/lambdas-and-logos/book.typ

 grandparent(X, Z) :- parent(X, Y), parent(Y, Z).
 ```

-In this code, we first define a set of facts using the `parent` predicate.
+In this snippet, we first define a set of facts using the `parent` predicate.
 Each fact states a
 relationship - for example, `parent(john, bob)` asserts that "John is a parent of Bob."
 These
-facts form our knowledge base.
+facts form our knowledge base.#footnote[
+    The family relationships is a fairly classic example of Prolog, it is pretty easy to comprehend.
+    Prolog itself is a surprisingly simple language, and subsets of it are often implemented in other
+    languages for educational purposes.
+The On Lisp book implements a Prolog in Common Lisp,
+    and
+]

 Next, we define rules that allow us to derive new information.
 The rule `sibling(X, Y) :- parent(Z, X), parent(Z, Y), X \= Y.`
 should be read as "X is a sibling of Y if there exists some Z who is a parent of X and also a parent